 Arch Cape Domestic Water Supply District (ACDWSD) was formed in 1977 under ORS 264 and included two previously incorporated water districts (Price and Dichter systems).
 The piping systems were connected and served 167 connections and provided domestic water supply to the southern coastal fringe of Clatsop County, specifically the Arch Cape community.

-ACDWSD serves 335 households with 3 District employees: a part-time administrative staff person and two operations staff: Phil Chick, Matt an operator of both the water and sanitary facilities.
+ACDWSD serves 335 households with 3 District employees: a part-time administrative staff person and two operations staff.